Sculpting in Sound: Valentin Silvestrov's Symphony No. 5 - Music Research Colloquia

 - Cost: Free

 A presentation by Richard Gillies, University of Nottingham

 Ukrainian composer Valentin Silvestrov (b.
 1937) recently described having felt an ‘immediate kinship’ between his Symphony No. 5 (1980-1982) and Andrei Tarkovsky’s 1979 film Stalker.
 In particular, he referred to a ‘dangerous beauty’ permeating both symphony and film like some kind of invisible radiation.

 This talk investigates the kinship Silvestrov claims between his symphony and Stalker, and offers an analytical account of how ‘dangerous beauty’ might be understood in musical terms.

 I suggest that this is linked to his concept of ‘relic radiation’—a term he used to describe the influence of avant-garde techniques he encountered during the 1960s.

 Richard is a scholar specialising in Russian and East-European music and culture during the late-Soviet and post-socialist eras.

-After completing his PhD at the University of Manchester in 2018, he taught at Trinity Laban Conservatoire of Music and Dance before moving to the University of Glasgow where he has been a lecturer in music for the past two years.
+After completing his PhD at the University of Manchester in 2018, he taught at Trinity Laban Conservatoire of Music and Dance before moving to the University of Glasgow where he spent the last two years as a lecturer in music.
+He recently joined the University of Nottingham.